cicirello/user-statistician/README.md

 functionality.
-Additionally, the `GITHUB_TOKEN` must be passed via an environment variable to `cicirello/user-statistician` (see the `GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}`) in order to be able to query GitHub's GraphQl API.
+Additionally, the `GITHUB_TOKEN` must be passed via an environment variable to `cicirello/user-statistician` (see the `GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}`) in order to be able to query GitHub's GraphQL API.
 The default permissions of the `GITHUB_TOKEN` are sufficient for the API queries as well as (in most cases) for pushing the image to your repository.
 If you are running this in a repository with branch protection rules that require either reviews or checks, then see the section